-This tab is devoted to current and proposed legislative initiatives that will have an impact on the childhood cancer community.
-We strongly encourage everyone to write their Representative and/or Senator and voice your opinion on the legislation that affects you and/or our childhood cancer community.
+This tab is devoted to current proposed legislative initiatives that will have an impact on the childhood cancer community.
 Click on any of the legislative bills below that interest you to get all the information you need.
-Take action by contacting your Representative and speak up for the children.
+Take action by contacting your legislators and speak up for the children.
+We strongly encourage everyone to write their Representative and/or Senators and voice your opinion on the legislation that affects you and/or our childhood cancer community.
 You are their voice.
 Speak loudly.
 Speak often.

 The petition urges President Biden to include a comprehensive strategy to end pediatric cancer as part of his national plan to, in his words, “end cancer as we know it”; 2) requests that President Biden include in his plan an initiative for the U.S. government to partner with the pharmaceutical industry to incentivize and require more aggressive development of pediatric cancer drugs; and 3) urges Congress to increase overall government research funding for pediatric cancer and pass the bipartisan Gabriella Miller Kids First Research Act 2.0.

 In 2014, Congress passed The Gabriella Miller Kids First Pediatric Research Act.
 The act was intended to be a 10-year program.
 With the $126 million in funding provided in the original 10 year Act, the National Institutes of Health (NIH) Common Fund established the very successful Gabriella Miller Kids First Pediatric Research Program (Kids First).
 The Gabriella Miller Kids First Research Act 2.0 (HR 623) will reauthorize Kids First at $125 million for a five year period and will be able to expand a truly comprehensive SHARED-DATA resource for scientists researching the majority of pediatric cancers and rare disease, and will continue to support development of computational tools to analyze very large, complex genomic, and clinical data sets.
 Show your support to have this bill cross the finish line this year.